-[Speaker 1] Here we go.
+Here we go.
 All right.
 I'm the development director at my organization.

-Wolve get a huge fundraicing geal for this year.
-We decided to bring on a new consultant to We've got a huge fundraising goal for this year.
+We've got a huge fundraising goal for this year.
 We decided to bring on a new consultant to help us get there.
 We thought he'd be focused on bringing in new donors, but up to this point, he's been doing a lot of board development.

 Essentially, he wants us to meet with every board member, ask them for their prospects, and then assign a staff member to each board member for accountability.
 Our board is a mixture of wealthy and middle-class folks, and truthfully, they haven't been engaged in this way before.
 Most of our dollars have historically come from larger foundations, not individual givers, and I don't have a good feeling about this.

 It almost feels like high-pressured sales.
 Should I trust my consultant and go with it, or do I say something?
-[Speaker 2] Wow.
-[Speaker 1] That's a lot.
-[Speaker 2]

-That's a lot.
+Wow.
 It's a big question.

-I love this because there's layers in there.
+And there's like, I love this because there's layers in there.

-Many layers to it.
-In a way, this is like fundraising 101.
+So many layers to it.
+And in a way, this is like kind of fundraising 101.
 But let's start with the answer.

-Should I trust my consultant and go with it, or do I say something?
+Should I trust my consultant to go with it or do I say something?
 Number one, absolutely say something.
-Sit down with that consultant, convey your concerns and fears, and have an open, honest dialogue about why this consultant is recommending this process and procedure.
+Sit down with that consultant, convey your concerns and fears and have an open, honest dialogue about why this consultant is recommending this process and procedure.

-If you've got a good consultant and a good partnership, you'll have a good, productive dialogue and true discussion, and both get on the same page.
-Absolutely find the time to have that discussion in an open and honest learning way, because this consultant is giving you excellent advice.
-This is fundraising.

-This is good counsel.
-And the layers that you mentioned, Jess, that it gets to are the board's never been engaged in this way before.
-Okay.
+If you've got a good consultant and a good partnership, you'll have a good productive dialogue and true discussion, and both get on the same page.
+So absolutely find the time to have that discussion in an open and honest learning way because this consultant is giving you excellent advice.
+This is fundraising, this is good counsel, and the layers that you mentioned just that it gets to are the board's never been engaged in this way before.

-Well, it's time to evolve, because this is pretty standard, and this is really the best approach.
-The real question that I have is, is this organization looking to make a move from being more foundation and organizational funded to more individual giving, which I also applaud wildly, because that diversifies funding.
+Okay, well, it's time to evolve because this is pretty standard, and this is really the best approach.
+The real question that I have is, is this organization looking to make a move from being more foundation and organizational funded to more individual giving, which I also applaud wildly because that diversifies funding.
 We learned through the pandemic; individual donations are the strength of the nonprofit sector.